derekburgess/jaws/docs/services/ingest.md

 prefixed).
 Tool provenance records JAWS and PyShark package versions plus the first exact line of `tshark --version`, using `unknown` when unavailable.

-## Remaining ingest follow-up
+## Remaining CLI follow-up

 `jaws-capture` now constructs the appropriate source adapter and invokes `IngestService`;
 it no longer parses packets, batches repository writes, or finalizes lifecycle state.
-Portable file size/path/source metadata still needs a versioned persistence contract.
-The remaining CLI compatibility checklist also covers `jaws-ipinfo` and `jaws-compute`, which have not yet moved onto their Milestone 3 services.
+The remaining CLI compatibility checklist covers `jaws-ipinfo` and `jaws-compute`, which have not yet moved onto their Milestone 3 services.